asifbacchus/ab-livereload/README.md

 ## Docker-Compose

 Containers, like people, often get lonely and enjoy working with others.
 In the case of this container, it is quite useless if not paired with at least a web server.
 I’ve included the core of the actual set up I use for web development -- a customized NGINX container and this Livereload container all secured with a certificate so everything even in testing is working over TLS like in real life.
 Take a look at the *docker-compose.yml* for more details.
 If you’re using Let’s Encrypt certificates, read the section above and remember to mount the files individually.
 If you are interested in my AB-NGINX container which has several useful additions to the official container including a healthcheck, then [check out the repo](https://git.asifbacchus.dev/ab-docker/ab-nginx).

+## Brief changelog

+### Version 3.0.0

+- `npm` no longer present in final build, too many un-patched security vulnerabilities.
+- multi-stage build with the final image being a minimal node installation directly on the Alpine base.
+- container is now ~50% smaller due to multi-stage build :-)

+### Version 2.x

+Starting with the 2.x version line, I’ve added two *very* important features:

+- SSL/TLS support with auto-generated self-signed certificates if you don’t have your own certificates
+- Healthcheck allowing for proper integration using docker-compose into a webstack

 ## Final thoughts